Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 31 Maret 2026 06.47.33 UTC
+- WIB: Selasa, 31 Maret 2026 10.24.08 UTC
-- WITA: Selasa, 31 Maret 2026 07.47.33 UTC
+- WITA: Selasa, 31 Maret 2026 11.24.08 UTC
-- WIT: Selasa, 31 Maret 2026 08.47.33 UTC
+- WIT: Selasa, 31 Maret 2026 12.24.08 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational